taytestokes/chitchat-app/README.md

 # ChitChat App

-This is a small messeanging platform application that was designed and developed by myself.
+This is a small messaging platform application that was designed and developed by myself.

 ## Design